 Total grams of carbohydrate

 Number of carbohydrate servings

 Saturated fat and trans fat are listed on the food label.
 The lower the number of grams, the better.
 Aim for less than 7% of your total calories to be from saturated fats.
+For example, that's about 15 grams of saturated fat for a day during which a person eats 2,000 calories.
 A food is considered to be low in saturated fat if it has 1 gram or less of saturated fat and 0.5 grams or less of trans fat in each serving.